2-3kg per 3m row

 - Capsicum pubescens – these are hot chillies with distinctive black seeds.

-Many chilli varieties are available to buy in supermarkets but you will have a much greater range to choose from if you grow chillies yourself.
 Several online nurseries specialise in chilli seed, offering a range of interesting and unusual varieties you can use in different dishes, from Mexican salsas to Thai curries.

 How to grow chillies